uteq/laravel-move-permissions/README.md

 ```
 You are free to combine the Role/Roles and Permissions.
 Don't use the Role and Roles Field on the same Resource.
+Make sure you add a Policy for the User to make Permissions policy work.

 ### Add the Role Resource to your Move folder